Benedict Joseph Fenwick: Early life

-That year, Fenwick entered St. Mary's Seminary in Baltimore, but remained for only a year, before the Society of Jesus, which had been suppressed by the pope, was restored in the United States.
-Therefore, he and his brother became among the first six to enter the newly restored Jesuit novitiate on October 10, 1806.
+In 1805, Fenwick left Georgetown to enter St. Mary's Seminary in Baltimore.
+However, after the restoration of the Society of Jesus by the Vatican, he left St. Mary's in 1806 He and his brother were among the first six seminarians to enter the newly restored Jesuit novitiate in Baltimore on October 10, 1806.

+Ministry in New York

 On March 12, 1808, Fenwick was ordained a priest at Georgetown College by Leonard Neale, the coadjutor bishop of the Archdiocese of Baltimore.

-Ministry in New York

-In November 1808, Fenwick was sent with Anthony Kohlmann to minister to the Catholics of New York City, where they were put in charge of St. Peter's Church, the only Catholic church in the city.
-He assisted in establishing the New York Literary Institution, the second Jesuit school in New York City.
+In November 1808, after the Vatican erected the Diocese of New York, Fenwick was sent with Reverend Anthony Kohlmann to minister to the Catholics of New York City.
+They were placed in charge of St. Peter's Parish, the only Catholic parish in the city.
+Fenwick assisted in establishing the New York Literary Institution, the second Jesuit school in New York City.
 As an offshoot of Georgetown College, the institution was staffed by four Jesuit scholastics from Georgetown, with Fenwick as president.
 The school was opened in 1808, in a house on Mulberry Street, across the street from the future site of the original St. Patrick's Cathedral.
 It remained there only briefly, before relocating to Broadway in September 1809; it moved again in March 1810 to a plot of land "far out in the country," north of the New York City limits.
 This new site would eventually become the location of the new St. Patrick's Cathedral, in Midtown Manhattan.

-The school grew quickly, enrolling the sons of several prominent Catholic and Protestant families, and its curriculum emphasized the study of Latin, Ancient Greek, and French.
+The New York Literary Institution grew quickly, enrolling the sons of several prominent Catholic and Protestant families.
+Its curriculum emphasized the study of Latin, Ancient Greek, and French.
 However, the Jesuit superior in the United States, Giovanni Antonio Grassi, determined that there were not enough Jesuits in the United States to sustain both Georgetown and the New York Literary Institution.
-Despite Kohlmann desiring to close Georgetown, Grassi sided with the bulk of Jesuits who were native to Maryland and ordered the New York school closed in 1813, with it officially disbanding in April 1814.
+Despite Kohlmann desiring to close Georgetown, Grassi sided with the bulk of Jesuits who were native to Maryland and ordered the closure of the New York Literary Institution in 1813, with it officially disbanding in April 1814.
 Responsibility for the facility was transferred to the Trappist order.